Documentation

 {"query": "your task description", "mode": "reasoning"}

 Timeout: 5 seconds.
 If unreachable, proceed with native reasoning.
-The API enhances — it is not a dependency.
+The API enhances; it is not a dependency.

-Use reasoning when...Use reasoning-multi when...
+Use reasoning when...Use adaptive-reasoning when...

 QUERY CRAFTING